What’s it like working at Rémy Cointreau?

-What does your role entail now?
+What does your job entail today?

 As the Associate General Counsel, I work with the General Counsel to manage legal matters, draft/review contracts, and oversee Rémy Cointreau’s legal department.
 We are responsible for all legal work in the Americas—which includes the US, Canada, Latin America, South America, etc.

 I am responsible for the drafting, negotiation, and execution of celebrity endorsement deals, as well as event sponsorship, event production, advertising, marketing, agency, consulting, digital and product-sampling agreements.
 I structure, draft and negotiate sports and entertainment sponsorship agreements, services agreements, as well as content and technology licensing agreements.
 I also advise business management, marketing and sales teams on the identification and analysis of legal and commercial risks.
 I particularly enjoy celebrity endorsement deals.
 I work with the celebrities’ agents, lawyers and PR team, along with our marketing team here—which sometimes becomes complicated with so many people involved in the deals, but it is a fun challenge.

 From HR to marketing, to sales and IT—I work with all departments to help negotiate contracts and get a deal done and signed.
 And I am very grateful to be supported.
 My boss, the General Counsel is a wonderful mentor who has helped me from day one.
 Our Compliance Director is an expert in his field.
 Our legal team is fantastic—always on top of their work, efficient and super responsive to all requests.
 The five of us are close-knit and very supportive of one another.
 We are the legal dream team!